Ernie Cooksey

 Ernest George Cooksey (11 June 1980 – 3 July 2008) was an English footballer, who was a utility player.
 He started as a trainee with Colchester United, before joining non-League clubs Heybridge Swifts, Bishop's Stortford, Chesham United and Bromley.
 In 2002, he joined Southern Football League Premier Division side Crawley Town before turning professional with Football League side Oldham Athletic in 2003.

 He then moved to Rochdale in 2004 and Boston United in 2007, totalling 140 appearances in the Football League over a four-year period.
 He dropped down back into non-League football, joining Conference National club Grays Athletic, making 19 league appearances.

-Cooksey had a form of skin cancer removed from his back in 2006, but was diagnosed with a recurrence of a malignant melanoma in February 2008.
+Cooksey had a form of skin cancer removed from his back in 2006, but was diagnosed with a recurrence of a melanoma in February 2008.
 He died in the early hours of 3 July 2008, aged 28.

 Football career

 Early career

 Cooksey had started his career as a trainee with Colchester United, prior to moving on to a number of non-League clubs.
 His first move was to Heybridge Swifts before joining Bishop's Stortford in 1998.
 He then moved on to Chesham United in 2000, leaving in 2002 to have a brief spell at Bromley.

 He joined Southern Football League Premier Division club, Crawley Town in July 2002, ready for the 2002–03 season.
 Cooksey made his debut for Crawley on 26 August, against Welling United coming on as a substitute, after he returned from coaching schoolchildren in Las Vegas for six months.
 He made 34 appearances, scoring once during his spell with Crawley, helping them to finish seventh in the Southern Football League Premier Division.